beccacarmichael/GEOM67/README.txt

 -   The program will assume a 365-day calendar year and will not account for leap years.
 -   Summer and winter solstice are hard-coded to days 172 and 355 respectively
 -   Apartment height calculations are only relevant for the northern hemisphere.
 Additional work required for southern hemisphere.
+-   Mathamatical formula only works for latitudes between 66.5 degrees north, and 66.5 degrees south.
--   Any lat and long can be provided, but picking a city from a list feature is only applicable to Canadian cities
+-   Any lat and long can be provided (within limitation stated above), but picking a city from a list feature is only applicable to Canadian cities
 -	Minimum apartment height calculations are based on receiving at least one hour of potential daylight exposure during the day of focus, winter solstice, and summer solstice; not full days of exposure.
 -   Apartment height calculations assume south facing windows in the Northern hemisphere.